 The program has been nothing short of popular.

 Having a second residence, in general, offers a number of benefits including the chance to relieve yourself of tax obligations in your home country.
 Panama offers this and more for international citizens and location-independent entrepreneurs.
 The program’s low costs and low barriers to entry have attracted folks from dozens of countries looking to cash in on those benefits.

-But the Friendly Nations Visa is not for everyone.
-Despite its popularity, Panama’s fast-track to permanent residence is not the panacea many claim it to be.
-It may be part of the solution for you, but Panamanian residence is not a shiny remedy in a bottle anyone can pull of the shelf at the store and take to get rid of all of their headaches.
+But the Panama Friendly Nations Visa is not for everyone.
+Despite its popularity, Panama’s fast-track to a provisional residence is not the panacea many claims it to be.
+It may be part of the solution for you, but Panamanian residence is not a shiny remedy in a bottle anyone can pull off the shelf at the store and take to get rid of all of their headaches.